 Optional additional arguments. halfWindowSize For pickPeaks() and smooth(): integer(1) defining the window size for the peak picking.
-See help for pickPeaks and [MSnbase::smooth() + in the MSnbase package for details and options.
-SNR For pickPeaks(): numeric(1) defining the signal to noise ratio to be con- sidered.
-See the documentation for pickPeaks() in the MSnbase package for details. t For removePeaks(): either a numeric(1) or "min" defining the threshold (method) to be used.
+See help for pickPeaks and [MSnbase::smooth()' in the MSnbase package for details and options.
+SNR For pickPeaks(): numeric(1) defining the signal to noise ratio to be considered.
+See the documentation for pickPeaks() in the MSnbase package for details. t to be used.
 See MSnbase::removePeaks() for details.